sharangramana/reviewwithsandeep.github.io/README.md

 ### It's a static website created in a very short time (1.5 hrs)
 <div>
-  Just to Brush up skills
+  Just to Brush up my skills
 </div>